tmux-plugins/tmux-battery/README.md

 Don't forget to reload TMUX environment (`$ tmux source-file ~/.tmux.conf`) after you do this.

-### Threshold formatting
+### Range formatting

-Three threshold limits are available:
+Three ranges for formatting are available:

  - Critical (default <10%, red)
  - Warning (default <30%, yellow)